1587/speaking-exam/00-part3.md

-I think the most important thing is the quality. i am a software engineer, if the computer often broken，I can’t work efficiently,

-and all my important information is store in the computer, such as my photos ,my videos .

-you know, time and information are so expensive, so I think quality is the most important thing of computer
+I think the most important thing is the quality. i am a software engineer, if the computer often broken，I can’t work efficiently, and all my important information is store in the computer, such as my family photos , my musics and films. i can't lose them. so I think quality is the most important thing of computer
 ```